 These can progress the longer the person is continuing to misuse.
 Hallucinations and seizures are seen when the person stops drinking abruptly or goes too long without alcohol in their system.

-More chronic physical signs include:
+More chronic physical symptoms of alcohol addiction include:

 Over time, alcohol misuse can cause brain damage and affect speech and motor skills.
 If treatment is not sought, these can become permanent.